ioggstream/python-course/python-high-school/10_collections.md

 r = reversed(l)
 print(r)
 ```

-reversed is a generator, so we need to convert it to a list to print it.
+reversed is a generator, so we need to "materialize" it into a list to print it.

 ```python
 # Exercise: print the reversed list